jahidulpabelislam/orm/README.md

 #### `$defaultOrderByColumn: string` - optional

-The default column to order results by when `selecting` records and haven't specified a order.
-Default is `"id"`.
+The default column to order results by when selecting records and haven't specified an order.
+Default is `id`.

 #### `$defaultOrderByASC: bool` - optional

 Whether the default ordering should be ascending.
 Default is `true`.

-## Complete Example
+### Complete Example

 ```php
 ...